Complete the fieldwork requirements for A level students within physical and human environments.

 Independent Data Presentation and Secondary Research

 During this session, students will work independently on the next aspect of their research project.
 Some students will want to continue with some secondary or primary research, while others may want to start to present their data.
-FSC staff will provide technical support on the research databases, GIS and ICT that students may need to use.
+FIeld Studies Council staff will provide technical support on the research databases, GIS and ICT that students may need to use.

 Depart at Midday

-A final farewell from FSC staff as the students depart at midday
+A final farewell from our staff as the students depart at midday

 Please note: to ensure safe and quality learning experiences for students, the timetable may alter depending on weather conditions and local factors at centres.